eficode-academy/istio-katas/blue-green-deployment-w-labels.md

 scripts/loop-query.sh 'x-test: use-v2'
 ```

-With this we now observe in Kiali, that traffic is equally distributed between
+With this we now observe in Kiali, that traffic is approximately evenly
-the two versions:
+distributed between the two versions:

 ![Canary Traffic in Kiali](images/kiali-blue-green-w-labels-3-anno.png)